We provide a host of

 Currently supported output formats are:

-The CSV represents a two-dimensional matrix, containing - besides the header row -
+The CSV or XLSX represents a two-dimensional matrix, containing - besides the header row -

 a row for every Skill.